pacorta/small-business-helper/README.md

 4. Enable Firestore Database
    - Create a database in test mode
    - Set up your security rules
+(After git commit #6)
+5. Instead of Anonymous Auth, enable Google Auth (In Firebase Console) 5.1.
+If also using Android, pay attention to the warning about making sure to register your app's SHA-1 and SHA-256 fingerprints in the Firebase Console.
+         This is required for Google Sign-In and other Firebase services to work on Android.
+         (See the Firebase setup instructions for how to obtain your app's SHA-1/SHA-256.)
+6. Put the new GoogleService-info.plist into its place
+7. Put the new google-services.json
+8. Edit Info.plist in ios to include the 'YOUR-REVERSED-CLIENT-ID' found in 'GoogleService-info.plist'.

+I was having some dependency issues, but what helped was to keep everything (google_sign_in, firebase, etc.) up to date, most importantly Flutter, which I upgraded from 3.24.5 to 3.29.3.

+Many of the errors that show up are related to anrdoid SDK's, not the app itself.
+May be easier to test this app on an ios simulator than an android emulator.

+If problems arise with android, follow the GRADLE-CONFIGURATION.md, in which I described how I solved some issues.

 ## Register Sales